steam0r/digitalfoosball/mobileapp/README.md

 ### Twitter ###
 The server tweets the game result to Twitter.
 If you don't want to use this, remove the twitter entry.
 Otherwise go to [twitter.com](http://twitter.com) create an account for your table and then register a new [twitter app](http://dev.twitter.com/) and enter the given credentials you'll see at the app.
 Only this allows the app to tweet.
+You can also define an array of hashtags.